Filter Ferret

 36-inch hallway (tight): Maximum table depth of 6-8 inches.
 Anything deeper leaves less than 28 inches of walkway — below minimum.
 Consider a wall-mounted shelf instead.
 40-inch hallway: Maximum 10 inches deep (leaves 30 inches of walkway).
 This is the sweet spot for most narrow console tables.
 42-inch hallway: Maximum 12 inches deep (leaves 30 inches).
 Most tables on this list work here.
 48-inch hallway (standard): Up to 14-16 inches deep, but a 10-12 inch table leaves a generous 36-38 inch walkway.
 Behind a sofa: Different math.
 You need 24-30 inches between the table back and the nearest wall or walkway — less than a hallway because foot traffic is lower.

-The hip check test: If you've ever owned a console table and found yourself unconsciously angling your body to walk past it, the table was too deep for your space.
-The goal is zero adjustment — you should be able to walk past the table at full stride without thinking about it.
+The hip check test: If you've ever angled your body to walk past a console table, the table was too deep.
+The goal is zero adjustment — full stride, no thinking about it.

 The tape test: Before buying, tape the table's dimensions on the floor with painter's tape.
-Walk past the taped outline naturally for a day or two.
-If you step on the tape or alter your path, the table is too deep.
+Walk past naturally for a day or two.
+If you step on the tape or alter your path, size down.

 Lavish Home Slim Console Table — Best Overall